antcho92/dojo_exchange/README.md

 # Dojo Exchange Web App

 Functionality:
-1. Dynamic settings input
+1. Dynamic settings input for creating exchanges
+2. Exchange crud apps working

 To Implement:
 1. Dynamic user preferences for each exchange based on the settings created for the exchange.
 2. Everything else
-$2a$08$PqSe2QCExcR.UU1sqZAiRemDSj2Aw.FYTNNnvYDe7/XbN.eD9YCkO